lucasphilipp1/3D-Electron-Microscopy-of-Dinoflagellate-Chromosomes-Across-Many-Species/README.md

 # This GitHub repository contains the code to recreate the analyses of:
-Philipp, L., Ittah E., Schumann D., Reznikov N., Weber S. C., 3D Electron Microscopy of Dinoflagellate Chromosomes Across Many Species.
-In review.
+Philipp, L.*, Ittah E.*, Schumann D., Reznikov N., Weber S. C., 3D Electron Microscopy of Dinoflagellate Chromosomes Across Many Species.
+In review. (* means equal contribution).

 bioRxiv link to pre-print: __________